The Epistemic Arcade

 Clark and Chalmers famously used the thought experiment of Otto, a man with memory loss who relies completely on a notebook.
 Because the notebook functions identically to biological memory, they argued, the notebook is part of Otto's mind.

-But four years earlier, cognitive scientists David Kirsh and Paul Maglio proved this wasn't just a thought experiment.
+Four years earlier, cognitive scientists David Kirsh and Paul Maglio showed this wasn't just a thought experiment.
 They watched humans play Tetris.

 The Divergence